Anmoldureha/polymarket-trading-bot-strategies/README.md

 - Quick sell one side at 25¢, hold other at 95¢
 - Guaranteed profit: Sum of limit orders > 100¢
 - **Best for**: Small traders (whales can't access these markets)
+- **Example**: New market launches with 0 volume.
+Spread is wide (Bid 10¢, Ask 90¢).
+You mint YES+NO pairs for $1.00.
+You list NO for sale at 95¢ (undercutting ask) and keep YES.
+If NO sells, you keep the YES share for effectively 5¢ cost.

 ### 6. Spread Scalping ⚡
 **High-frequency spread capture**